nathmota/funda-analysis/docs/index.md

 For some reason, Noord Holland and Noord Brabant have more than 9990 listings.
 I assumed they could be duplicates and would be treated accordingly during the processing step.

-The raw dataset then starts with 61286 entries and 1.1 GB in size.
+The raw dataset then starts with 61,286 entries and 1.1 GB in size.

 ## Processing the Data

-[Data processing script](/src/data_processing_script.py) using Pandas for Python.
+[Data processing script](../src/data_processing_script.py) using Pandas for Python.

 ### Using chunks
-As the cleaning process progressed and became more complex, once again, there was a need to adopt a measure to maintain the already processed data and avoid losses due to frequent interruptions in the executions with each unexpected occurrence.
-The process for each province was then partitioned into chunks of 300 instances and written in separate CSV files.

-### Loading the initial data:

 The script loads raw data from CSV files corresponding to different provinces of the Netherlands from specified folders.
+As the cleaning process progressed and became more complex and heavy, there was a need to adopt a measure to maintain the already processed data and avoid losses due to frequent interruptions in execution caused by unexpected occurrences.
+The cleaning and writing process for each province was then partitioned into chunks of 300 instances and executed in a loop.

 ### General cleaning: